Effective 7/1/15 - 6/30/17

 6.1 The Employer recognizes the right of the Union to designate Business Representatives and Shop Stewards who shall be permitted to represent bargaining unit employees.
-The Union will inform the Office of Labor Relations of the Union representatives' and Shop Stewards' names.
+The Union will inform the Office of Labor Relations of the names of Union representatives and Shop Stewards.

 6.2 Paid release time for the designated Shop Stewards will be provided for representing employees at grievance meetings (including informal attempts at resolution) attended by both parties, for participating in Joint Labor/Management Committee meetings, for pre-disciplinary/pre-determination meetings, and for collective bargaining meetings.
 When designated Shop Stewards are granted paid release time they shall experience no loss in pay, however such time shall not be construed as work time and overtime will not be paid when meetings extend beyond the employee's regular work hours.
 Paid release time shall be granted by supervision following a request but in consideration of any job responsibilities.
 If permission for time off cannot be immediately granted, the supervisor will arrange for time off at the earliest reasonable time thereafter

 6.3 The Union shall prevail upon all employees in the bargaining unit, and especially Shop Stewards, to make a diligent and serious attempt to resolve complaints at the lowest possible level.
 The Employer, likewise, shall prevail upon its supervisory personnel to cooperate fully with the Union's representatives in the speedy resolution of any grievances that may arise.